 Now that you have learned about yoga poses that help you sleep, try practicing them every evening close to your bedtime.

 Eventually, what you will want to do is increase the time for each pose.
 The longer you hold the pose, the more relaxed you will become, the better sleep you’ll get.
-Getting a good night sleep prepares you for the next day.
+Getting a good night’s sleep prepares you for the next day.

 When you’re fully prepared, stress is often met with a relaxed state of mind.
-By relieving stress with a relaxed state of mind, you can focus your attention to where it needs to be the most.
+By relieving stress with a relaxed state of mind, you can focus your attention on where it needs to be the most.
 What I find works best with yoga is natural sleep remedies.

 Share in comments below which yoga pose you feel will work best for you.

 Reading is my favorite thing to do.
 But other than reading, I enjoy discovering new techniques on how to do something in simpler methods.
 My daughter likes to call me the Renaissance woman.
 So I do have to live up to the name.